deephaven/deephaven-core/csharp/ExcelAddInInstaller/CustomActions/README.md

 /R "${FULLPATHTOXLL}"
 ```

 including the space and the quotation marks.
-On my computer the value of OPEN is currently
+For example, for user "kosak" the
+installer would make an entry that looks like this:

 ```
-/R "C:\Users\kosak\Desktop\exceladdin-v7\ExcelAddIn-AddIn64-packed.xll"
+/R "C:\Users\kosak\AppData\Local\Deephaven Data Labs LLC\Deephaven Excel Add-In\DeephavenExcelAddIn64.xll"
 ```

-The fact that I have installed my addin on the Desktop is not a best practice.
-The point here is to show the syntax.

-We take care to make our entry follow the above format.
-Of course when we are moving
+The entry created by the installer follows the above format.
+Of course when we
-the entries installed by other people, we treat them as opaque strings and don't look
+have to move the entries installed by other software (e.g. if we have to
-at the values.
+change OPEN3 to OPEN2), we treat the values as opaque strings.